turingschool/curriculum/source/projects/javascript/jquery/jsrights.markdown

 What is that?
 The `on` method binds the given event to the given function.
 In this case, the event we're listening for is `click`, which is fired when there is a mouse click on that element.  `on` takes a `function` parameter which holds the code that will be executed when the click happens.
 Here our function takes a parameter `event` which effectively creates a local variable named `event` that contains a bunch of information about when and where the click happened.
 So far we're not using that variable for anything.
 Then inside the function we get the link with `this`, turn it into a jQuery object with `$()`, and call the `siblings` method.
 This method returns the set of all "sibling" objects in the DOM, the objects that share the same parent/wrapper object as this one.
 In our case that will be all DOM objects inside the article DIV.
 Once those siblings are found it calls `hide` on them to hide them from view.

-Now that the `click` listener is attached to `toggle_link` we need to insert the link into the DOM.
-Use this line outside of the `click` block:
+Now that the `click` listener is attached to `toggleLink` we need to insert the link into the DOM, which is exactly what that line of code you wrote previously is doing:

 ```javascript
 $(this).after(toggle_link);